Sarah Green (anthropologist)

-Sarah Francesca Green (born 9 March 1961) is currently a professor of social and cultural anthropology at the University of Helsinki.
+Sarah Francesca Green (born 9 March 1961) is a professor of social and cultural anthropology at the University of Helsinki.
 She is a specialist on borders, spatial relations, gender and sexuality, and information and communications technologies.
-She has lived in Greece, the UK, US, Italy and currently lives in Helsinki, Finland.
+She has lived in Greece, the UK, US, Italy and in Helsinki, Finland.
 In September 2016, Green was awarded a European Research Council (ERC) Advanced Grant to develop new research in the Mediterranean region.
-The project is called Crosslocations.
 She was also awarded an Academy of Finland Project, called Transit, Trade and Travel, which also concerns the Mediterranean, though its focus is different.